danktec/iam-dangerous-actions/README.md

 All the ```iam-dangerous-actions``` [lists](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/tree/main/lists) are versioned and include an exact count of the current IAM actions.
 A version history file can be found [here](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/blob/main/supporting-files/versions.txt).

 Once all planned AWS services have been [added](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/issues?q=state%3Aopen%20label%3A%22Services-to-add%22), it is estimated that ```iam-dangerous-actions``` will contain approximately 800-1500 unique IAM actions.
-This equates to ~4–8% of the 18,000+ [AWS IAM actions](https://aws.permissions.cloud/) available.
+This equates to approximately 4–8% of the 18,000+ [AWS IAM actions](https://aws.permissions.cloud/) available.

 As more IAM actions corresponding to important AWS services are [added](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/issues?q=state%3Aopen%20label%3A%22Services-to-add%22), ```iam-dangerous-actions``` will become more powerful, useful, and complete.